TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

 Please make sure that the end user knows to copy the TAS_DotNet and Utils_DotNet DLLs into the Documents\NinjaTrader\bin\custom folder as well or else your application will throw an error.

-## DLL Inputs
-The DLL must have 3 input values:
-* string customerID :   username of the user
-* string productID :    SKU of the product that was self generated above.
-* bool debug :          set to True if you are testing to use Debug licenses distributed by the vendor portal.
-SET TO FALSE FOR RELEASE OR ELSE ANYONE WILL HAVE ACCESS TO YOUR PRODUCT

 ## DLL Return Values
 The DLL will return various error values based on numerous factors.
 It is up to your application how to handle them.